Rosamond McKitterick: Honours

 McKitterick was a Balsdon Fellow at the British School in Rome, April–June 2002.
 Her research focus was "Charlemagne in Italy".
 From 2005 to 2006 she was a Fellow at the Netherlands Institute of Advanced Study.

 In 2010 McKitterick was awarded the Dr A. H. Heineken International Prize for History by the Royal Dutch Academy.
 The prize was established in 1990 and is awarded bi-annually for outstanding scholarly achievement in the field of history.
 Other awardees include Judith Herrin and Aleida Assman.
 In 2015 McKitterick was elected to the Lectio Chair at the Katholieke Universiteit of Leuven's Centre for the Transmission of Texts and Ideas in Antiquity, the Middle Ages, and the Renaissance.

 On 16 March 2017, McKitterick was elected a Fellow of the Society of Antiquaries of London (FSA).
 She is also an elected Fellow of the Royal Historical Society (FRHistS) and a Fellow of the Royal Society of Arts (FRSA).
 She was the President of the Ecclesiastical History Society (2018–19).
 McKitterick is a Fellow of the Medieval Academy of America, Monumenta Germaniae Historica, and the Austrian Academy of Sciences.

 On 15 October 2018 McKitterick delivered the James Lydon Lecture in Medieval History and Culture at Trinity College Dublin with "Rome and the Invention of the Papacy in the Early Middle Ages".

 In 2018 McKitterick was honoured with a Festschrift, Writing the Early Medieval West, to mark her retirement in September 2016.
 The volume consists of contributions from fifteen of McKitterick's former students.

 Personal life

-She married David John McKitterick, Librarian of Trinity College, Cambridge, in 1976 and they have one daughter.
+She married David McKitterick, Librarian of Trinity College, Cambridge, in 1976.
+They have one daughter.

+In May 2016, McKitterick was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.